slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

+Leaders are team makers: there are no bad teams, only bad leaders.

-Leaders are team makers.
-Being a leader is different from being a boss: it requires to be manager and psychotherapist.
-Leadership is based on [mutual trust](#on-relationships).
+Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
+Leadership is based on emotional intelligence.
+People don't follow robots.
+The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
+Leadership is the ability to locate yourself.

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*

-> *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

-> *'People don't follow robots.'*

-> *'There are no bad teams, only bad leaders.'*

 > *'Be royal in your own fashion: act like a king to be treated like one.' -- Robert Greene (34th law of power)*

 > *'The only thing that gives orders is balls.' -- Tony Montana*

-> *'Keep your attempts at intimidation under control.
-Be careful not to become intoxicated by the power fear brings.'*

-People want leadership because they want autonomy and influence.
+People want leadership positions because they want autonomy and influence.
+Influence is more powerful than money.
+The reason millionaires are depressed is that they don’t know the difference.

 > *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*

-> *'Influence is more powerful than money.
-The reason millionaires are depressed is that they don’t know the difference.'*

-Patterns of good leaders:
+Hints:

 - Knows when to speak and when don't.
 - Knows how to create a vision of where they want to go.
 'I’m not here to help; I’m here to learn.'
 - Are part of the team.
 'No one is smarter than a small group.'
 - Make people feel as part of a family.
 - Power is having options than you can metabolize.
 Power is making decisions.
-- Leadership is based on emotional intelligence.

-<!--
-- leadership is the ability to locate yourself. sleep walking through life. self awareness is the ability to pause mind leaders must be good followers. good leaders are leaders that grow up in the hierarchy.
+- Good leaders are leaders that grow up in the hierarchy.
 - In order to be successful you will probably have to build a team of successful people to support you.
 You need them to be paid well and well taken care of.
-You must make it easy for them to succe ed and you must teach them how to do it.
+You must make it easy for them to succeed and you must teach them how to do it.
 You won’t do it alone.
 Put employees before customers.
-Owners make more than employees in the long run.
+- Always be clear and specific about what you expect from other people.
+You can not expect from them what you haven’t articulated…usually many times and in writing.
+Also plan for them to fail you.
+- When someone is out of line, don’t let it slide too far.
+If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
+What could have been very small is now a real problem that may compromise your relationship, business.

+<!--
 We advance the welfare of others — often unconsciously — by sharing resources, cooperating, and collaborating within a social structure.
 As perhaps an unintended consequence, we find ourselves gaining power.
 Most often, this power is something that’s given to us, and not something we set out to seize.
 This runs directly counter to the popular belief that power is attained by becoming a Machiavellian super villain and using force, manipulation, deception, and strategic ruthlessness to take it at the expense of others.
 Individuals demonstrating value to other individuals — or companies demonstrating value to a society — gain power as a direct result.

-Always be clear and specific about what you expect from other people.
-You can not expect from them what you haven’t articulated…usually many times and in writing.
-Also plan for them to fail you.

-When someone is out of line, don’t let it slide too far.
-If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
-What could have been very small is now a real problem that may compromise your relationship, business, etc.

 Beth Comstock: